New York State Tax Audit and Investigation

 Reasons For New York Income Tax Audits

 In the past, the NY DTF selected most returns for audits randomly.
-Now, however, the department primarily relies on software to identify returns for audits.
+Now, the department primarily relies on software to identify returns for audits.
 The DTF's Case Identification and Selection System (CISS) uses thousands of different processes to look for potential issues.
+The CISS allows the state to target returns based on specific criteria, but it's important to note that some returns are still selected randomly for audits.
+Any NY tax return may be selected for audit.

 Here are some of the reasons you may be chosen for a New York state income tax audit: